AlexMcConnell/gilded_rose/README.md

-Hello, and welcome to team.
-First, a little background:

-We provide an inventory management library that provides calculations for how items should change each day.
+This is an inventory updating library that provides logic for how items should change each day.

 <br>